 In the classroom, professors offer courses that integrate sustainability across many disciplines—economics, art, history, physics, politics, and chemistry, to name a few.
 For example a geology class on coral reefs spends a significant portion of time discussing the human effect on reef ecology.
 A recent first-year seminar in field writing focused on the intersection of narrative nonfiction and ecology.
 Environmental studies is among the most popular majors, but no matter your major, it’s easy to integrate sustainability into your studies.

-Oberlin’s board of trustees adopted a comprehensive environmental policy in 2004 that covers all aspects of campus management including buildings, food, energy, transportation, purchasing, and recycling.
-The Committee on Environmental Sustainability, a body composed of students, faculty, administrators, and townspeople works with Oberlin's Office of Environmental Sustainability to oversee implementation and further development of this policy.
+Oberlin’s Board of Trustees adopted a comprehensive environmental policy in 2004 that covers all aspects of campus management including buildings, food, energy, transportation, purchasing, and recycling.
+The Committee on Environmental Sustainability, a body composed of students, faculty, administrators, and community members, work with Oberlin's Office of Energy and Sustainability to oversee the implementation and further development of this policy.

 The college’s Adam Joseph Lewis Center for Environmental Studies (AJLC) has served as a showcase for green design.
-The building houses Oberlin’s nationally recognized environmental studies program.
-Its design-oriented curriculum helps students develop an understanding of the causes and consequences of the environmental predicaments and the creative problem-solving skills necessary to develop a more sustainable relationship between humans and the rest of the natural world.
+The building houses Oberlin’s nationally recognized Environmental Studies Program.
+Its design-oriented curriculum helps students understand the causes and consequences of the environmental predicaments and develop the creative problem-solving skills necessary to create a more sustainable relationship between humans and the rest of the natural world.

 In 2006, the college was also the first of its peers to sign on to the American College and University Presidents Climate Commitment, a commitment that requires Oberlin to develop and implement a plan for achieving zero greenhouse gas emissions.

-Through the Farm to Fork program, we eat excellent locally grown foods in the dining halls: cheese without additives, milk free from artificial hormones, and chicken raised on a diet without growth stimulants or harmful products.
-At every dining hall, students may eat healthy vegetarian and vegan meals, with all prepared foods accompanied with a list of ingredients.
-Campus Dining Service welcomes student suggestions, and will change its ordering styles to adjust to student tastes.
+Through the Farm to Fork program, we eat excellent locally grown foods in the dining halls: cheese without additives, milk-free from artificial hormones, and chicken raised on a diet without growth stimulants or harmful products.
+At every dining hall, students may eat healthy vegetarian and vegan meals, with all prepared foods accompanied by a list of ingredients.
+Campus Dining Service welcomes student suggestions and will change its ordering styles to adjust to student tastes.

 Because of our innovations, the Sierra Club has consistently ranked Oberlin as one of its top schools in terms of sustainability work.
-Sierra magazine has, in 2016, ranked Oberlin 13th of 201 undergraduate colleges and universities on its “America’s Greenest Universities” list.
+Sierra magazine has, in 2019, ranked Oberlin 35th of 282 overall among undergraduate colleges and universities on its “America’s Greenest Universities” list.
 Oberlin also shared the highest marks on the College Sustainability Report Card with Dickinson College and Brown and Yale universities.
 (The organization ceased data gathering in 2012.)